GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

   * Reordering Threshold: A packet-count threshold used to determine when receipt of out-of-order channel packets causes an immediate MC_ACK.
   This field has the same semantics as the Reordering Threshold field of ACK_FREQUENCY ({{I-D.ietf-quic-ack-frequency}}), except that it applies only to this channels packet number space and to MC_ACK frames for this channel.

 A client MUST NOT use the channel ID included in an MC_ANNOUNCE frame as a connection ID for the unicast connection.
-If it is already in use, the client should retire it as soon as possible.
+If it is already in use, the client SHOULD retire it as soon as possible.
 As the server knows which connection IDs are in use by the client, it MUST wait with the sending of an MC_JOIN frame until the channel ID associated with it has been retired by the client.

 If a client receives an MC_ANNOUNCE frame with a Group IP that is not within the SSM destination address range as outlined in {{RFC4607}}, it SHOULD close the connection with reason MC_EXTENSION_ERROR.

 As all the properties in MC_ANNOUNCE frames are immutable during the lifetime of a channel, a server SHOULD NOT send an MC_ANNOUNCE frame for the same channel more than once to each client except as needed for recovery.

-A server SHOULD send an MC_ANNOUNCE frame for a channel before sending an MC_KEY and SHOULD send an MC_KEY frame for a channel before sending an MC_JOIN frame for it.
+A server SHOULD send an MC_ANNOUNCE frame for a channel before sending an MC_KEY frame for that channel.

-Each of these recommended orderings MAY occur within the same packet.
+A server MUST NOT send an MC_JOIN frame for a channel unless it has sent, or is sending in the same packet, both an applicable MC_ANNOUNCE frame and an applicable MC_KEY frame for that channel.

 ## MC_KEY {#channel-key-frame}